For years I stayed away from Carrot Cake, thinking there was no way a cake made with a vegetable would be something I’d enjoy eating. Boy was I wrong!

 Use fresh carrots and grate them at home.
 Don’t buy pre-shredded carrots, they’re dry and disgusting.

-Do I have to use Pecans in the carrot cake?
+Do I have to use pecans in the cake?

 No, you don’t.
 You can use walnuts or leave the nuts out altogether if you have nut allergies.

-- Add the flour, baking powder, baking soda, salt and cinnamon to a mixing bowl, combine all the ingredients thoroughly.
+- Add the flour, baking powder, baking soda, salt and cinnamon to a mixing bowl.